-In focusing attention on computational tasks and algorithms, computability theory has set the stage for the study of the computational resources (like time) that are required by such algorithms.
-When this study focuses on the resources that are necessary for any algorithm that solves a particular task (or a task of a particular type), it is viewed as belonging to the theory of Computational Complexity (also known as Complexity Theory).
-In contrast, when the focus is on the design and analysis of specific algorithms (rather than on the intrinsic complexity of the task), the study is viewed as belonging to a related area that may be called Algorithmic Design and Analysis.
-Furthermore, Algorithmic Design and Analysis tends to be sub-divided according to the domain of mathematics, science and engineering in which the computational tasks arise.
-In contrast, Complexity Theory typically maintains a unity of the study of computational tasks that are solvable within certain resources (regardless of the origins of these tasks).
+In focusing attention on computational tasks and algorithms, computability theory has set the stage for the study of the computational resources (like time) required by such algorithms.
+When this study focuses on the resources that are necessary for any algorithm that solves a particular task (or a task of a particular type), it is viewed as belonging to the theory of computational complexity (also known as "complexity theory").
+In contrast, when the focus is on the design and analysis of specific algorithms (rather than on the intrinsic complexity of the task), the study is viewed as belonging to a related area that may be called "algorithmic design and analysis."
+Furthermore, algorithmic design and analysis tends to be subdivided according to the domain of mathematics, science, and engineering in which the computational tasks arise.
+In contrast, complexity theory typically maintains a unity of the study of computational tasks that are solvable within certain resources (regardless of the origins of these tasks).

-Complexity Theory is a central field of the theoretical foundations of Computer Science.
+Complexity theory is a central field of the theoretical foundations of computer science.
 It is concerned with the study of the intrinsic complexity of computational tasks.
-That is, a typical Complexity theoretic study refers to the computational resources required to solve a computational task (or a class of such tasks), rather than referring to a specific algorithm or an algorithmic schema.
-Actually, research in Complexity Theory tends to start with and focus on the computational resources themselves, and addresses the effect of limiting these resources on the class of tasks that can be solved.
-Thus, Computational Complexity is the general study of the what can be achieved within limited time (and/or other limitations on natural computational resources).
+That is, a typical complexity theoretic study refers to the computational resources required to solve a computational task (or a class of such tasks), rather than referring to a specific algorithm or an algorithmic schema.
+Actually, research in complexity theory tends to start with and focuses on the computational resources themselves, and addresses the effect of limiting these resources on the class of tasks that can be solved.
+Thus, computational complexity is the general study of what can be achieved within limited time (and/or other limitations on natural computational resources).